 Destination: Wisconsin -Kettle Moraine State Park South

 Driving Time: 100 miles

 Campsites: Kettle Moraine State Park Campsites

 Hike the Ice Age National Scenic Trail- This area was formed by glaciers 10,000 years ago and this trail spans a long line across Wisconsin.
 Parts of the trail can be accessed in Kettle Moraine.
 A trail guide is here.

-Mountain Bike- There are 30 miles of off road trails in the park.
-You will need to bring your own bike.
+Mountain Bike- There are 30 miles of off-road trails in the park.
+You will need to bring your bike, rentals are not available.

 Illinois- Hike to Views of the Mississippi River and Rock Climb

 2. Rock Climbing-Adventures in Climbing will lead groups in guided climbing here.